willscott/ChromeProxy/README.markdown

 web store.
 The web store will provide you with automatic updates, and won't require enabling non-webstore extensions.

-1. Navigate to chrome://flags.
-Turn on 'Experimental Extension APIs' (and restart chrome)
-  Note: this step is no longer needed on beta and dev channels.

-2. Navigate to chrome://extensions, and under the Development mode header, click 'Load unpacked extension...'.
-Navigate and choose this folder.
+Otherwise, create a local repository for the project, then navigate to chrome://extensions, and under the Development mode header, click 'Load unpacked extension...'.
+Navigate and choose the downloaded folder.

 Options